The Science of Sexual Orientation: What Makes Someone Gay?

 Sexual orientation, according to the American Psychological Association, is an “enduring, romantic, or sexual attraction that one feels toward men, toward women or toward both.”
 The term is generally structured into the following: heterosexual (attraction to the opposite sex), homosexual (attraction to the same sex), and bisexual (attraction to both sexes).

-There is also a difference between sexual orientation and gender identity; while the former refers to an attraction to another person, the latter pertains to the person’s internal sense of being male, female, or something else.
+There is also a difference between sexual orientation and gender identity; while the former refers to an attraction to another person, the latter pertains to the person’s internal sense of being male, female, or something else, such as trans or non-binary.

 So what is it exactly that makes a person gay—is there something scientific going on?